 Research and planning ahead of time built my confidence in the business success and created a great foundation to refer to when fear crept in.

-Step 2: Focus on Micro-Tasks
+Step 2: Focus on the Small Business Micro-Tasks

-- You move forward, at a steady pace.
+- Move forward, at a steady pace.

 - Energy levels remain stable as you aren’t frantic, wasting energy on ‘what if’s’